 Once personal data is no longer needed for the purpose it was collected we may anonymise the data and retain it for business development research into automised healthcare.
 Anonymised data can no longer be traced back to you, and we may use such data without further notice to you.

-In order to enable improvements to our services and your online experience, our software automatically collects information from your computer (or mobile device), your web browser, including your public IP address and domain name, cookie information, hardware properties (e.g. the unit's ID), websites you have visited, videos and images you have viewed on our website, URLs of the websites' referral traffic and after navigating to our websites, date and time of your visit and your geographical location.
+In order to enable improvements to our services and your online experience, our software automatically collects information from your computer (or mobile device), your web browser, including your public IP address and domain name, cookie information, hardware properties (e.g. the unit’s ID), websites you have visited or been referred from, videos and images you have viewed on our website, URLs of the websites’ referral traffic and after navigating to our websites, date and time of your visit and your geographical location.
 The data is collected in order to help us develop a better understanding of behavioural patterns and trends within our services.
 In order to do so, we use web logs or apps that recognise your computer and gather information about its activity online.
 We also work together with certain third parties in order to collect and analyse parts of this information.

 We may share your personal data with any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.